trmcnvn/Pixel/README.md

 # Pixel

-:construction: Pixel is no longer in development :construction:
+:construction: Pixel is no longer maintained :construction:

 A replacement for Pixel, called Focus is in development for both Windows, and OS X. Check it out @ http://github.com/vevix/focus